syncfusion/blazor-docs/src/pdfviewer/pdfviewer/print.md

----
-title: "Print in PDF Viewer in Blazor server-side"
-component: "PDF Viewer"
-description: "Learn about the available options for print the modified document from PDF Viewer"
----

 # Print

 The PDF Viewer supports printing the loaded PDF file by default.
 You can enable or disable printing by setting the `EnablePrint` property.